10 Best Places to Live Off the Grid

 Some embrace the ultimate in sustainability by striving to go zero-waste and minimizing their carbon footprint.

-Where should you look if you’re ready to take the dive into a self-sustaining, independent lifestyle?
+Where should you look if you’re ready to dive into a self-sustaining, independent lifestyle?
 Here are the best places to live off the grid.

 Qualifications for Making This List